 - A senior company employee available 24/7 in every timezone, available for consulting and advice

 Human Trafficking is a huge problem in the world today.
-Like you, we think it’s terrible, and must end.
+Like you, we think it’s terrible, and we do our small part to help it end.

-While superficially, our offer of work to you is similar to some scenarios related to human trafficking, we hope it’s clear that the way we work is quite different.
-For example,
+While superficially our offer of work to you is similar to scenarios related to human trafficking (for example, you mention to someone, “They’re flying me to Europe and I’m doing some sexy shoots!”, they’re gonna freak out! 😲), we hope it’s clear by now that the way we work is quite different.

 - We don’t charge you for working with us

-- We pay for your return flights in your name, and provide private accommodation
+- We pay for your return flights in your name, and give you the flight info before you leave home

 - We don’t target immigrants, homeless people, runaways, underage, mentally disabled, or people with poor language skills